 Check out all our fave kid-friendly restaurants and cafés in Singapore with playgrounds, kids’ activities and healthy kids’ menus!

 Many of these kid-friendly restaurants offer kids’ meals plus we make special mention of those offering healthier kids’ menus with alternatives to the standard nuggets and chips.
-What constitutes a stroller-friendly restaurant really depends if you are happy al fresco or not, so we only mention if a restaurant stands out as especially unfriendly (lots of steps) or is super great for prams.
-If you have older kids who can sit still for a decent meal, be sure to check out these mouth-watering mookata restaurants.
+What constitutes a stroller-friendly restaurant really depends on whether you are happy dining al fresco or not, so we only mention if a restaurant stands out as especially unfriendly (lots of steps) or is super great for prams.
+If you have older kids who can sit still for a decent meal, be sure to check out these mouth-watering dim sum restaurants.
 If not, keep scrolling for our round-up of all the best kid-friendly restaurants and cafes in Singapore to take the family for a meal — where kids are welcome and there’s something special to make it kid- or baby-friendly!

 ↓ Scroll down to see the details of the best kid-friendly restaurants and cafes!